bbentley19/azure-docs/articles/cognitive-services/personalizer/python-quickstart-commandline-feedback-loop.md

 ## Get content choices represented as actions

 Actions represent the content choices you want Personalizer to rank.
-Add the following methods to the Program class to get a user's input from the command line for the time of day and current food preference.
+Add the following methods to get a user's input from the command line for the time of day and current food preference.

 [!code-python[Present time out day preference to the user](~/samples-personalizer/quickstarts/python/sample.py?name=createUserFeatureTimeOfDay)]